canarybuilds/zulip/templates/zerver/help/search-for-messages.md

 # Searching for messages

-Zulip has a powerful search engine under its hood.
+Feniks Chat has a powerful search engine under its hood.
 Search for messages using the search bar at the top of the app.

 ## Example